kqr/qweyboard/README.md

 Todo
 ----

 These are roughly in order of importance, I guess.
+It's mostly a loose collection of personal notes and if anyone needs help interpreting any of them I'm glad to assist.

 * `[x]` Command-line arguments for timeout delta and language